Wecasa Terms and Conditions

 The T&C Agreement comes into force once the User has accepted these T&Cs and remains in force until it is modified (see clause 5 above) or terminated (see clause 13.3 below).

-The Account and Wecasa Services given to the Partner can be restricted for a period not to exceed one (1) month, in the following cases:
+The Account and Wecasa Services given to the Partner can be limited for a period not to exceed one (1) month in the following cases:

-• the Partner has not informed a Customer in advance of being unable to honour a scheduled appointment.
+• The Partner has not informed a Customer before being unable to honour a scheduled appointment.

-• the Partner has repeatedly cancelled appointments at the Customers' homes, which the Partner had previously accepted.
+• The Partner has repeatedly cancelled appointments at the Customers' homes, which the Partner had previously accepted with less than 24 hours notice.

-No later than the time when the restriction comes into effect, Wecasa will send the Partner an email specifying (i) the implementation of the restriction measure, (ii) the duration, (iii) the reasons for doing so and (iv) the method in which the Partner can provide explanations about the situation.
+No later than the time when the limitation comes into effect, Wecasa will send the Partner an email specifying (i) the implementation of the limitation measure, (ii) the duration, (iii) the reasons for doing so, and (iv) the method in which the Partner can provide explanations about the situation.

 During this period, the Partner will retain access to the Platform and their Account.
-The Partner’s profile will still be available on the Platform for direct Bookings from existing Customers and will be offered to new Customers but their ranking will be lowered (further to the scoring described in clause 7.2 above).
-The Partner will therefore be less likely to be contacted for Bookings made by new Customers during the restriction period.
+The Partner’s profile will still be available on the Platform for direct Bookings from existing Customers and will be offered to new customers, but their ranking will be lowered (further to the scoring described in clause 7.2 above).
+The Partner will, therefore, be less likely to be contacted for Bookings made by new Customers during the limitation period.

-The Account and Wecasa Services given to the Partner will be restricted (as described above in clause 13.2.1) in the following cases:
+The Account and Wecasa Services given to the Partner will be limited automatically (as described above in clause 13.2.1) in the following cases:

-No later than the time when the restriction comes into effect, Wecasa will send the Partner an email specifying (i) the implementation of the restriction measure and (ii) the reasons for doing so.
+No later than the time when the limitation comes into effect, Wecasa will send the Partner an email specifying (i) the implementation of the limitation measure and (ii) the reasons for doing so.

 During this period, the Partner will continue to receive Customer Bookings for Customers they have already provided At-home Services for.
 The Partner's professional profile will still be online and active, and access to the Platform and their Account will be maintained.
 Conversely, the Partner will no longer be contacted for Bookings made by new Customers.